-Navratri Mantra includes those included in the text ‘Durga Saptashati’.
 Navratri’s mantra is associated with the principle of purification.
+These Mantra include those included in the text ‘Durga Saptashati’.
 However, the quantum of effects depends on the level of sincerity with which the mantra is recited.
 During Navratri, devotees repeat the universal Navratri mantra for the invocation of Maa Durga, which is-

 ‘Aim hreem kleem chamundaye vichche’